thewebinarts/parallax-effect/README.md

 # Parallax Effect

-My little parallax effect made for fun...I like it.
+My little demo of a website parallax effect made for fun...I like it.

 Awesome CSS!